alextaujenis/RBD_WaterSensor/README.md

     water_sensor.startRealTime()

 ##update()
-Keep the water sensor reading in real-time.
+Keep this library moving and up to date.
 This must be called continuously from within loop() to get water level readings.

     water_sensor.update();